Today I have a pleasure to talk with one of our members who moved all the way up from $7 to $100 Spin &

 fi_sh_ark_84: My mind has been always set on development :) And Smart Spin’s founders are known and professional players, there is a lot to learn from them.
 I did not have any reasons to hesitate.

-dolareq: How did your journey through the stakes look like?
-I’ve heard you took four shots at $60’s and you were fighting with them for about half a year?
+Smart Spin: How did your journey through the stakes look like?
+I’ve heard you took four shots at $

 fi_sh_ark_84: I started at $15 Spin & Go’s on 11th of March.
 I’ve seen so many weak players… and I did 15 cEV per game.
 I was wondering, “What the hell is going on???”.
 Easy opponents at the tables and I am losing money.
 I compared myself to them, I was thinking where I am in this system.